Can my roommates break their leases at the same time?

 Do both spouses have to sign up and sign the letters?

-I am the only signatory who wants out?
-Can I break my lease while the
+What if I am the only signatory who wants out?
+Can I break my lease while the other signatories remain?

 Generally, only document delivery costs.
 These can be either

 postage for certified mailings, or process server fees.
 Other than process

 server, it is recommended that personal delivery be avoided.

 Unfortunately, there is no assurance about this.
 Your existing landlord is likely to be ticked off at you, and may bad mouth you no matter what.
 There is really no good solution to this problem.
 The best you can do is anticipate the bad reference.
 Perhaps you can supply other references to counteract or substitute for your current landlord.
 Perhaps someone else can be the applicant at the prospective location, and you are merely listed as an occupant.
 Perhaps TAP can steer you to some decent prospective landlords who will work with you, knowing the validity of our work.
 Perhaps TAP can speak to your prospective management, providing information about the steps you are employing to address violations of your current landlord.

 When can I actually vacate the dwelling?
 How long can I drag this thing out before moving?